ElicitSoftware/FHHS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
   <p align="left">
     The Family Health History Survey was designed and developed by <a href="https://www.michiganmedicine.org/">Michigan Medicine</a> for use in the <a href="https://info.mightstudy.org/">Michigan Genetic Hereditary Testing Study</a>.
-It gathers three generations of cancer history.
-The data collected is used to generate a visual pedigree using R's <a href="https://cran.r-project.org/web/packages/kinship2/index.html">Kinship2 package</a>.
+It collects cancer history across three generations.
+The data are used to generate a visual pedigree using R's <a href="https://cran.r-project.org/web/packages/kinship2/index.html">Kinship2 package</a>.
   </br>
   </br>
-    It will also calculate a Lynch syndrome prediction based on the Dana-Farber Cancer Institute's <a href="https://premm.dfci.harvard.edu/">PREMM5 Model</a>.
+    The survey also calculates a Lynch syndrome risk prediction using the Dana-Farber Cancer Institute's <a href="https://premm.dfci.harvard.edu/">PREMM5 Model</a>.
   </p>

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com)